kyledinh/elm-quiz/readme.md

 * [ ] hints/clues/notes for each entry
 * [ ] customize the UI/CSS for unique look

+## Try it online at:

+* http://mockingbox.com/elm-quiz/ , hit `"Reset"` to load an exam

 <img src="assets/elm-quiz-screen.png" width="600" />

 ## Dev Notes